Fav-Icon

 Nafiul Haque

-Nafiul Haque has grown up playing on all the major gaming platforms.
-And he got his start as a journalist covering all the latest gaming news, reviews, leaks, etc. As he grew as a person, he became deeply involved with gaming hardware and equipment.
-Now, he spends his days writing about everything from reviewing the latest gaming laptops to comparing the performance of the latest GPUs and consoles.
+Nafiul Haque, having grown up on major gaming platforms, began his journey as a journalist covering gaming news, reviews, and leaks.
+His passion evolved into a deep interest in gaming hardware.
+Now, he writes about everything from gaming laptop reviews to comparing the latest GPUs and consoles.